MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-4-query-data.md

 ## Write a KQL query

-The name of the table you created in a previous step is *TutorialTable*.
+The name of the table you created from the update policy in a previous step is *BikesDataTransformed*.
 Use this (case-sensitive) name as the data source for your query.

 > [!TIP]
 > If you have a sufficient subscription, you can use the Copilot feature to help you write queries.
 Copilot provides queries based on data in your table and natural language prompts.
 For more information, see [Copilot for Real-Time Intelligence (preview)](../get-started/copilot-real-time-analytics.md)